Updated on: 3/20/2023

-The American Medical Association defines MMI as "a condition or state that is well stabilized and unlikely to change substantially in the next year, with or without medical treatment."
+The American Medical Association gives the following definition for MMI: "a condition or state that is well stabilized and unlikely to change substantially in the next year, with or without medical treatment."
+Essentially, MMI is “a treatment plateau at which no fundamental, functional or physiological change can be expected within reasonable medical probability in spite of continuing medical or rehabilitative procedures.”

 Why Is Medical Treatment Important?